vapublicaccessproject/vpap_gis/README.md

-# vpap_gis
+# Current VPAP GIS files
-Various GIS files that VPAP makes public
+This repository contains various GIS files that VPAP makes public.
+These are the most current GIS files that are used.